• Skip to main content

 Have you ever thought about combining with an organization that does similar work or serves the same clients?
 There are many factors to consider when deciding whether to merge two nonprofit 501(c)(3)s.
 During this webcast we will explore best practices and lessons learned.
 Nonprofit mergers are complex and if not done properly can result in …

-Read moreWebcast: Considering a Merger?
+Read MoreWebcast: Considering a Merger?

 Webcast: Three Habits of Highly Effective Board Members